david-rockwood/fimpad/README.md

 A lightweight text editor that can do LLM FIM (fill-in-the-middle) and LLM chat within a text file.

 This project is at an early stage.
 FIMpad has only been run on Linux so far.
 FIMpad has only been used with llama.cpp llama-server endpoints so far.
-FIMpad should be used with IBM Granite 4.0 H models because of the need FIMpad has for FIM (fill-in-the-middle) tokens in the tokenizer, and the lack (as far as I know so far) of very many instruct models that are set up for FIM.
+FIMpad should be used with IBM Granite 4.0 H models because of the need FIMpad has for FIM (fill-in-the-middle) tokens in the tokenizer.
+Other models may be supported in the future.

 ## Quick start